dubfib/autoutils/README.md

 2. Go the the mods tab on the left
 3. Click download mods on the right
 4. Search up autoutils through modrinth and install

+## Other
+1. Install the mod from [modrinth](https://modrinth.com/mod/autoutils)
+2. Find the latest release and install autoutil.jar
+3. Put the jar file in the place where you launcher gets its mods

 # Issues/Bugs
 If you find any issues or bugs please report them [here](https://github.com/dubfib/autoutils/issues)